sebastian89n/code-learning-hub/java-libs/swagger/README.md

 # Swagger Documentation

-Examples in this module are based on JAX-RS Jersey for Swagger integration.

 Swagger is an API documentation tool that simplifies the generation of interactive API documentation for Java applications.
 It enables developers to describe and document RESTful APIs in a standardized way.
 Below are key aspects of integrating Swagger into your project.